bjyoung/Level-Up/XML Style Guide.md

 - No empty lines at the end of the file
 - No consecutive empty lines
-- Use to group logical elements togetehr
+- Use to group logical elements together

 ### Horizontal